UNEARTHED: A REMEMBRANCE

 Raise Funds for the Creation and Installation of a Permanent Memorial: We will be reaching out to organizations and individuals to raise the sums needed for a memorial and related educational programming.

-Sid Albert, Ned Benton (Co-director of the New York Slavery Records Index), Gail Boyle, Elizabeth Bradley, Lynne Crowley, Lisa Mason, Jackie Lorieo, John Pritts, Joanne Shaw, Judy Silberstein, Leilani Yizar.
+2023: Sid Albert, Ned Benton (Co-director of the New York Slavery Records Index), Gail Boyle, Lynne Crowley, Jackie Lorieo, Jill Parry, John Pritts, Joanne Shaw, Judy Silberstein, Leilani Yizar.